ExploreASL/Documentation/source/Tutorials-Install.md

 # Tutorials (Installation)

 This tutorial describes where to download, how to install, and how to run ExploreASL either directly from Matlab, or using a compiled version or a docker that do not require Matlab license.
 All external software, like SPM and dcm2niix, is contained in all the downloads and does not need to be downloaded or installed separately.
-The only exception is the [FSL software](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) that needs to be downloaded and installed manually in case you want to process multi-PLD or time-encoded ASL data using BASIL.
-Please consult the [FSL installation guide](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) for installation of Windows Subsystem for Linux (WSL or WSL2) if you want to use FSL on Windows.
+The only exception is the [FSL software](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation) that needs to be downloaded and installed manually in case you want to process multi-PLD or time-encoded ASL data using BASIL or use TOP-UP.
+The installation guide is at the end of this page.

 [ExploreASL GUI](https://github.com/MauricePasternak/ExploreASLJS) is a standalone wrapper around ExploreASL that provides a modern and user-friendly interface for importing, processing, analyzing, and visualizing ASL data with ExploreASL.